-Adoption by step-parents can be arranged only through DEYFS.
+Adoption by step-parents can be arranged only through the DEYFS.

-- married couple of more than 3 years
+- a married couple of more than 3 years

-- de facto couple of more than 3 years
+- a de facto couple of more than 3 years

-- single person in particular circumstances.
+- a single person in particular circumstances.

-Adoptions by non-relatives must be arranged through DEYFS.
+Adoptions by non-relatives must be arranged through the DEYFS.